 This section contains mechanical drawings for the VS-TC-HP Transfer Controller and its assemblies.
-Refer to Table 8.1 on page 8.1 for an itemized list.
+Refer to Table 8.1 for an itemized list.

 Assembly detail drawings for assemblies and modules that have separate manuals are not included.
 Refer to the appropriate maintenance manual for the assembly detail of these assemblies.